 - Face-to-face orientation for new undergraduate students (including residential transfer students) ordinarily scheduled in the summer months was held from Friday, August 21 to Tuesday, August 25.
 Orientation for commuting transfer students was held on Tuesday, August 25. - 2.
-2. Face-to-face classes began as scheduled on Wednesday, August 26 and will run without interruption through Friday, November 20.
-In contrast to the prior published calendar, the normal schedule of classes will now be held on Labor Day (Monday, September 7), the Fall Break Day (Friday, October 9), and Veterans Day (Monday, November 11).
-Face-to-face classes and most student on-campus residency will end on Friday, November 20. - 3.
-Following the break for Thanksgiving week, classes will resume Monday, November 30 and will continue through Friday, December 4, by remote delivery only for most students.
+Face-to-face classes began as scheduled on Wednesday, August 26 and will run without interruption through Friday, November 20.
+In contrast to the prior published calendar, the normal schedule of classes was held on Labor Day (Monday, September 7), the Fall Break Day (Friday, October 9), and Veterans Day (Monday, November 11).
+Face-to-face classes and most student on-campus residency ended on Friday, November 20. - 3.
+Following the break for Thanksgiving week, classes resumed Monday, November 30 and continued through Friday, December 4, by remote delivery only for most students.

-Students in some health sciences programs will return to campus following the Thanksgiving Break for clinical skills assessments that cannot be scheduled prior to the Holiday Break and that are required for progression to the next semester.
+Students in some health sciences programs returned to campus following the Thanksgiving Break for clinical skills assessments that cannot be scheduled prior to the Holiday Break and that are required for progression to the next semester.

-Some of the graduate and professional student programs will essentially follow the undergraduate calendar for fall 2020, i.e., ending face-to-face classes on Friday, November 20 and completing the term remotely.
-However, other graduate and professional programs will follow a different calendar due to requirements for continued clinical skills training and other experiential components.
+Some of the graduate and professional student programs essentially followed the undergraduate calendar for fall 2020, i.e., ending face-to-face classes on Friday, November 20 and completing the term remotely.
+However, other graduate and professional programs followed a different calendar due to requirements for continued clinical skills training and other experiential components.
 Students in each program were notified by mid-August about their specific calendar and any planned modifications to the prior published calendar.

-- Final examinations will be conducted as scheduled, but by remote means only, from Monday, December 7 through Friday, December 11, and the term will end on December 11, as scheduled. - 5.
+- Final examinations were conducted as scheduled, but by remote means only, from Monday, December 7 through Friday, December 11, and the term ended on December 11, as scheduled. - 5.
 The spring term is currently scheduled to begin on Wednesday, January 13, 2021.